MohGovIL/Clinical-Documentation/docs/get_started/internationalization.md

 Therefore the initial status after installation compatible with Israeli clinics by default.

-Most of Israeli behavior enable to change by settings manager and part waiting to development in the future.
+Most of the Israeli behavior can be changed by the settings manager and part waiting to development in the future.

 **Languages**
 The default language of the system when you setup Emergency medicine clinic is Hebrew.